Show / Hide Table of Contents

 handler(arr); // for a method with parameter signature: ref/out/in int

-If directBoxValueAccess is false (default), the boxed value object in the arguments array is replaced with a "reboxed" value object, such that potential updates to the value are reflected only in the arguments array.
-In the above example, if the method associated with the handler updates the passed (boxed) value to 10, only arr[0] now reflects the value 10.
+In the above example, if the method associated with the handler updates the passed (boxed) value to 10, only <code>arr[0]</code> now reflects the value 10.

 Back to top Generated by DocFX